junxit/us-congress-bills-114/metadata.md

 - 2015-02-12 — Introduced in Senate
 - 2015-02-12 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2015-02-24 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported without amendment favorably.
+- 2015-02-24 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Shelby without amendment.
+Without written report.
+- 2015-02-24 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Shelby without amendment.
+Without written report.
+- 2015-02-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 24.